meltyness/cef-tex/README.md

 `src/cef-tex/cef_handler.cpp`
 `cef_generator.gd`

+# licensing
-This is released under MIT license, and subject to restrictions by licenses of some included components that may or may not be redistributed.
+The relevant sections are released under MIT license, and subject to restrictions by licenses of some included components that may or may not be redistributed.

+Any sections not subject to the MIT license are subject to their respective licenses.

 ```
 // Copyright (c) 2008-2020 Marshall A. Greenblatt.
 Portions Copyright (c)
 // 2006-2009 Google Inc. All rights reserved.